Ireland Wood: Housing

 Most housing in Ireland Wood is late 1940s concrete, prefabricated housing.
 This stock is generally in a good condition and has been recently refurbished.
 There is one block of highrise flats, Beevers Court, situated on Iveson Approach.
 Most housing in the area is off yellow in colour, but as many houses in the area have been bought by their residents, some owners have painted their houses white.
 From late 2013 many council houses have seen a repaint, accompanied with new insulation.

 Most housing on the estate comprises semi-detached properties with two or three bedrooms.
 Council housing on nearby estates such as Tinshill and Moor Grange is built with bricks, as opposed to being prefabricated, and so generally fetches a higher price on the property market.

 Amenities

-The area has Ireland Wood Surgery and Pharmacy, three schools, Iveson Primary School, Ireland Wood Primary School and a Catholic primary school called Holy Name School, as well as three parades of shops, the main one on Iveson Approach next to the Beever's Court Flats, one on Otley Old Road and a further parade which now just contains a Costcutter Convenience Shop on Raynel Approach.
+The area has Ireland Wood Surgery and Pharmacy, three schools, Iveson Primary School, Ireland Wood Primary School and a Catholic primary school called Holy Name School, as well as three parades of shops, the main one on Iveson Approach next to the Beever's Court Flats, one on Otley Old Road and a further parade on Raynel Approach which contains Kidz in Kampz charity shop, Best-One Convenience Store and the hair,tanning and beauty salon 'LS Sixteen'.
 The row of shops on Otley Old Road contains Ireland Wood Post Office.
-Holy Name Church (Roman Catholic) and St Paul's (Church of England) are both situated on Otley Old Road, the latter at its junction with Raymel Drive.
+Holy Name Church (Roman Catholic) and St Paul's (Church of England) are both situated on Otley Old Road, the latter at its junction with Raynel Drive.
 St Paul's Church is octagonal in form and its construction was funded by the Leeds Church Extension Society.